bradgrantham/apple2e/README.md

 I wrote this not because the world needed another //e emulator, but because I wanted to have the fun of building a thing from scratch to run my old Apple //e software.

-NOTE: I'm pretty sure I copied the disk image nybblization code.
-However, now I can't find a reference to the original, nor did I keep the copyright.
-If you have any references to or information about the nybblization routine, please let me know and I'll update the attribution.

 I wrote a little about my motivation and the process of writing this emulator [on my personal web page](http://plunk.org/~grantham/apple2e.html).

 There are several AppleSoft files in this project (`*.A`) that can be copied into the clipboard and then pasted into the emulator window with CMD-V.